sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/managed/delete_process.md

 # Deleting a managed instance

+## How to request

+1. Create a new issue using [this template](https://github.com/sourcegraph/customer/issues/new?assignees=&labels=team%2Fdelivery&template=managed-instance-teardown.md&title=)
+2. Notify Delivery in [#delivery](https://sourcegraph.slack.com/archives/C02E4HE42BX) channel, linking to the issue

+SLAs for this can be found with our other [managed instance SLAs](index.md#slas-for-managed-instances).

+---

+## Deletion guidance for engineering

 Deleting a managed instance is initiated by a CE team member by creating an teardown request.
 There are a few logical steps to follow.

 1. Confirm the request with the CE Team.
 Data is not able to be recovered after this process is performed.